polartron/open-netcode/README.md

 Open Netcode is a feature rich networking package for Unity DOTS.

 **State:** Early Preview.
-I'm waiting for Unity DOTS 0.50 to release so that I can get the package to an alpha stage.
+I'm waiting for Unity DOTS 0.50 to release so I can get the package to an alpha stage.
 Don't use this for anything yet.

 ## Main Features
 - Clientside Prediction & Server Reconciliation